 - Muscle coordination challenges.

-In determining whether your child needs physical therapy, FOCUS physical therapists use the pediatric assessment tools of the widely-recognized ICF Model, as outlined by the American Physical Therapy Association.
+In determining whether your child needs Fort Myers physical therapy services, our team will use the pediatric assessment tools of the widely-recognized ICF Model, as outlined by the American Physical Therapy Association.
 During a physical therapy evaluation, therapists will be examining your child’s:

 - Body composition, height/ weight, length of legs;